6a6ak/SafeClean_WinX_PS1/README.md

 ⚠️ **Data Loss Warning**: Some operations (especially Recycle Bin and Event Logs) will permanently delete data.
 Use with caution.

 ⚠️ **WinSxS Cleanup**: Option 5 is an advanced operation that modifies the Windows Component Store.
 Only use if you understand the implications.

+⚠️ **Hibernation Disable**: Option 6 will disable hibernation permanently and remove hiberfil.sys.
+This affects fast startup and hibernate features.
+Can be re-enabled later if needed.

 ## Compatibility